edgexfoundry/app-rfid-llrp-inventory/README.md

 - **`MobilityProfileHoldoffMillis`** *`[float]`*: Amount of time in which the weight used is just the threshold, effectively the slope is not used
   - default: *(none, inherit from base profile)*
   - units: `milliseconds`

+## Setting the Alias

+- Every reader+antenna port represents a tag location and needs an alias such as Freezer, Backroom etc. to give more meaning to the data.
+The default alias set by the application has a format of `<readerName>_<antennaId>` e.g. `Reader-3F7DAC_0` where `Reader-357DAC` is the readerName and `0` is the antennaId

+- User needs to configure the actual alias using Consul
+    - Needs to create a folder named `Aliases` under [Edgex Consul](http://localhost:8500/ui/dc1/kv/edgex/appservices/1.0/rfid-inventory/) and needs to add KV pairs.
+    - Every key will represent an alias.
+The key always should have the default alias format (explained as above).
+      The value should be the alias value.
+        - Examples of KV pairs
+            - Reader-357DAC_3: Freezer
+            - Reader-359JGD_1: Backroom
+    - Everytime the user creates/updates the Aliases folder the configuration changes apply to the application dynamically, and the updated alias can be seen under tag location.

 ## License
 [Apache-2.0](LICENSE)